andrewek/better-forms-with-liveview/slides/readme.markdown

 1. We still haven't tackled line items
 2. There are still possible latency issues
 3. Feedback is still kind of weird sometimes
+4. Invoice number validation runs on every change (we'll come back to this)

 ---